Trainings & Programs

 Melinda Wenner Bradley

 Since 2010, Melinda has led more than 50 trainings in the US and shared Faith & Play and Godly Play stories in children’s religious education programs, multigenerational worship, school classrooms, teacher workshops, and international gatherings of Quakers in Peru, England, and Kenya.
-She is a co-author and editor of Faith & Play: Quaker Stories for Friends Trained in the Godly Play Method, and is the Director of Communications and Training for Faith & Play Stories, Inc. Melinda currently serves as a trainer liaison on the Education Committee of the Godly Play Foundation Board and on the Foundation’s Anti-Racism Task Force.
+She is a co-author and editor of Faith & Play: Quaker Stories for Friends Trained in the Godly Play Method, and is the Director of Communications and Training for Faith & Play Stories, Inc. Melinda currently serves as a trainer liaison on the Education Committee of the Godly Play Foundation.
 She is a member of West Chester (PA) Meeting and serves as staff for Philadelphia Yearly Meeting as the Youth Religious Life Coordinator.
 She was a Friends school educator for twenty years, and her ministry weaves together interests in children’s spiritual lives, program development, and support for parents and teachers in Quaker meetings and Friends schools.
 Her three teenage children were raised on Godly Play and Faith & Play stories, and what she most enjoys is being in a circle on the floor with children, wondering together.